 Teresa Winner Blume is a light lyric coloratura/soubrette, musical theatre actress, voice teacher, director and master class presenter living and working in the Boston area.
+She was most recently a featured soloist with Keith Lockhart and the Boston Pops at Symphony Hall for their Bernstein Centennial Tribute Concerts through the Spring of 2018.
 Teresa serves as Head of Voice at the Walnut Hill School for the Arts since August of 2015, where her duties include designing and implementing new curriculum for the classical voice majors, leading her team of voice instructors, vocal instruction for voice and theatre majors, presentation of weekly masterclasses, and directing the spring opera.
 She is a highly sought-after vocal instructor, and maintains a private voice studio.
-In addition to her full-time teaching career, Teresa continues actively performing.
-Teresa was thrilled to return to the Lyric Stage Company of Boston last fall, in their season-opening production of Sondheim's "Company," and singing in recital and concert with various organizations throughout the year.
+Teresa continues to balance her musical career actively performing and teaching.

 Originally from Raleigh, North Carolina, she first pursued dance, piano, French and writing, but after an inspirational trip with an international high school chorus, she shifted her focus to the voice and stage, and has since stayed the course.
 She earned a Bachelor of Music degree with honors in Vocal Performance from the University of Illinois, as well as a Master of Music degree and Performer’s Certificate from the Eastman School of Music.
 There she was a Graduate Fellowship recipient, the Winner of the Jesse Kneisel Lieder Competition, and a Second Prize Winner in the first annual Kurt Weill/Lotte Lenya Musical Theater Competition.
 She received further training as Studio Artist with Central City Opera in Colorado, Brevard Music Center's Janiec Opera Center, Operafestival di Roma, and as a Resident Artist with Opera Carolina.
 In 2010, Teresa was a National Semi-Finalist at the National Association of Teachers of Singing Artist Awards (NATSAA), after having won the Boston and New England divisions.

-While Teresa has recently focused on her job as Head of Voice at Walnut Hill School for the Arts, Teresa continues to perform whenever possible.
-In addition to her roles in theatrical productions with the Lyric Stage Company of Boston, Moonbox Productions, and others, she enjoys concert and recital performances.
-Most recently, she sang on the Boston Singers' Resource Recital Series Retrospective, honoring collaborative pianist Beverly Soll.
-Other concerts include the Faculty Artists Recital Series at Gordon College, and "From the Hill to the Shore," featuring current students, alumni and faculty of Walnut Hill School for the Arts at the magnificent Shalin Liu Arts Center in Rockport, MA.
+While Teresa has recently focused on her full-time job at Walnut Hill School for the Arts, Teresa continues to perform whenever possible.
+She enjoys frequent concert and recital performances in addition to her roles in theatrical productions with the Lyric Stage Company of Boston, Moonbox Productions, American Classics, and others.
 In addition, she continues to record and perform new works with local Boston area composers, and workshop new classical and theatrical pieces with New Opera and Musical Theatre Initiative (NOMTI).

 Her love of multiple vocal styles and artistry is evident in the variety of projects she undertakes.
 She was honored to be part of Lee Mingwei: Sonic Blossom, the first on-going performance art installation at Boston's Museum of Fine Arts, and an art installation that has garnered international attention at major galleries throughout the world.
 Teresa was recently honored with a Career Encouragement Certificate as a finalist in The American Prize for Women in Art Song and Oratorio.
 She was selected as a semi-finalist in the prestigious Oratorio Society of New York solo competition.
 She also competed as a semi-finalist in the opera division of the Peter Elvins Vocal Competition in Cambridge, MA.
 Combining her passion for performing with her passion for educating youth, she was awarded a grant from the Needham Education Foundation to introduce opera to fifth graders via in-class workshops and a final performance.